jony5/CSS-Validator-for-HTML-Email-v2.00.0000/_crnrstn/__staging/_evifweb/readme.txt

 See database and files for eVifweb company website and extranet.

 Why is this here?
 DEMONSTRATION OF requirements to support:
+    ~ CRNRSTN :: CAN OWN THE EXTRANET FUNCTIONALITY.
 	~ **FILE HANDLING
 	~ MESSAGING
 	~ SEARCH